WE THE DREAMER

 When Praise and Insult Cancel Out.

-Minutes later, someone slips in a cutting remark, and the same mood drops hard.
-Normally, that swing might steer the rest of your day.
+You’re praised in public and your mood lifts.
+Minutes later, a cutting remark lands and the mood drops.
+That swing can steer the rest of the day.